shyamjos/Ansible-mysql-galera-cluster/README.md

 ### To-DO List

-* Convert this playbook into a ansible role
+* Convert this playbook into an ansible role
 * Add tasks to verify/test cluster status
+* add tasks to secure nodes